 - High School diploma – GED or GCSEs

-- Relevant industry qualifications – such as behaviour change, kettlebell training, nutrition, group exercise, MMA etc.
+- Relevant industry qualifications – such as behaviour change, kettlebell training, nutrition, group exercise, strength and conditioning, MMA etc.

 This is where you can really let your personality shine.
 Give potential employers a sense of who you are, what you enjoy, and what drives you.